jharwell/libra/docs/src/design/cli.rst

   explicitly in ``CMakePresets.json`` means they appear in IDE preset pickers and can be referenced by name with plain ``cmake``.

-  These presets are also the reason why Phase 3's ``libra test --sanitizer`` shortcut is syntactic sugar only: a developer who uses sanitizers regularly will simply use ``--preset asan`` directly.
-The shortcut exists for one-off runs where the developer does not want to remember the preset name.

 ``coverage``
   Inherits ``debug``, adds ``LIBRA_COVERAGE=ON``.
 A dedicated coverage preset is cleaner than adding a flag to the debug preset because